|2019 Author Fellowship||8 April 2019||1pm, 23 September 2019||Mid-November 2019|

 Who can apply

-- Applicants must have previously published at least five full-length works (of which two books may be self-published).
+- Applicants must have previously published/performed at least five full-length works of their own writing (of which two books may be self-published).

 - Authors must have secured either a publishing contract for the work or a letter of intent to publish from a publisher.